 I ran down the hallway to the office and discovered that the computer was down.
 That got me down so bad that I had to down a drink or two (of milk), then I curled up on the couch with my quilt made of down.

 Down – what a versatile little word.
 It can be a preposition, adverb, adjective, verb or a noun.
 Did I achieve that in the sentence about the computer?
 Actually, I’m not sure.

-The most famous is probably The Grand Canyon.
+The most famous is probably The Grand Canyon in Arizona.
 On a scale of 1 to 10 for depth, width and wow value, this canyon is a 12!

-Another beautiful canyon is Bryce.
+Another beautiful canyon is Bryce in Utah.
 Most people don’t visit the canyons in the winter, but I think they are most dramatic in a coat of snow.

-Our most recent Canyon experience was Canyon de Chelly.
+Our most recent Canyon experience was Canyon de Chelly in Arizona.
 It happened to be raining that day, and that added a magical touch to the landscape.

 Canyon de Chelly is dramatic, but not so deep that we couldn’t watch tiny people and small vehicles navigating up and down the valley!